kbagley5/configure-ad/README.md

 <h2> Concluding Remarks </h2>

 <p>
 We have successfully completed the Active Directory Deployment and Configuration phase.
-By configuring Active Directory on the Controller, we established our infrastructure by creating a forest, an administrator account, and Client-01 the domain.
-In the next project, we will be generating users andulating various Active Directory scenarios.</p>
+By configuring Active Directory on the Controller, we established our infrastructure by creating a forest, an administrator account, and Client-01 the domain.</p>